cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 2. This is an interactive digital copy of the manuscript.
 We would like you to take a few minutes to look through it.
 What are some things you notice?
 What is most interesting?
-(Under the first digital item)

 ![IMAGE](/images/media-riddle/image5.jpg)
 ![IMAGE](/images/media-riddle/image19.png)

-3. This is a short video examining the physical manuscript and some of its features.
+3. Here is a short video examining the physical manuscript and some of its features.
 What are some things you noticed about the physical copy?
 What aspects of the manuscript do you find most intriguing?
-    (Under the video paging through the physical manuscript)

 \<div style="padding:55.53% 0 0 0;position:relative;"\>\<iframe
 src="https://player.vimeo.com/video/389763699?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479"